Skip to main content

 Why It Matters

-In M&E work, knowledge sharing directly impacts programme effectiveness and organizational learning.
-Without systematic sharing, lessons remain siloed with individual staff members who may leave the organization, programmes repeat avoidable mistakes, and successful approaches fail to scale.
+In M&E work, knowledge sharing directly impacts program effectiveness and organizational learning.
+Without systematic sharing, lessons remain siloed with individual staff members who may leave the organization, programs repeat avoidable mistakes, and successful approaches fail to scale.
 Effective knowledge sharing accelerates learning curves for new teams, reduces duplication of effort, and creates a culture where reflection and adaptation are routine rather than exceptional.
 It is a prerequisite for adaptive management, as insights must flow freely before they can inform course corrections.
 For donors and stakeholders, demonstrated knowledge sharing signals an organization committed to continuous improvement and evidence-based practice.

 In Practice